Kodak Girls Postcard

 According to the KodakGirl Web site, Kodak made available to retailers, pre-printed postcards for use in direct-mail advertising campaigns.
 A variety of Kodak Girl advertising postcards can be found on Martha Cooper's KodakGirl Web site.
 Here is a direct link to the site's Advertising Postcard page.

 This postcard was mailed by the Westlake Pharmacy, 2100 W. 7th St., Los Angeles, California, to a Mrs. Smith of Los Angeles.
 The date stamp is difficult to read.
 The year is in the 1910s.
 According to the KodakGirl website, Kodak pre-printed the postcard image, the correspondence text and retailer's name and address.
 Notice the address of a second store was written with the same ink and handwriting as the addressee information, and this is obviously different from the pre-printed message script.

 The image on my postcard matches one featured on the KodakGirl website.
-However with the exception of the final sentence, the message is different.
-The purpose of both postcards is to promote Kodak postcard cameras and processing services.
+However, with the exception of the final sentence, the message is different.
+The purpose of both postcards was to promote Kodak postcard cameras and processing services.